aplteam/Tester2/README.md

 It is also possible to execute all test cases belonging to a particular group with a single command.

 Note that you can have group-specific [initialization ](#initialisation-for-groups) and [cleaning up](#cleaning-up-for-groups).

+You may also specify more than one group by providing a comma-separated list of them, use `*` as a wildcard character for matching one or more groups or exclude one or more groups by starting the definition with a tilde (`~`) character ("without").

 ### Custom constants